 These modes are also relevant to biological function: you can see what conformations your protein spends most of its time in.

 1.5 Administrivia

-- Assignment 4 is due today!

-- Assignment 5 is out!
-Due in two weeks.

-- Final project proposals are due in one week!
+- Assignment 4 is out today!
+Due in two weeks. - Final project proposals are due in three weeks! - 1 page, maximum